GUZAI3/PracticeAlgorithm/README.md

 # PracticeAlgorithm
-Paste the algorithm that I studied.
+Paste the algorithm that GUZAI3 studied.